-- b) For PCR: use dry filter paper. - Dry filter paper can be used for transport of faecal specimens for specific DNA detection by PCR. - Place a drop of liquid stool on dry filter paper and allow it to air dry. - Once dry, use tweezers to place the filter paper in a screwcap micro tube and store at room temperature.
-Do not add normal saline to the microtube - All specimens should be sent to the laboratory, addressed to the cholera focal person, accompanied by a laboratory request form containing, at minimum, the following information: healthcare centre, cholera treatment unit or centre (CTU/CTC) or hospital, patient name or initials, age, place of residence, date and time of collection, symptoms (or treatment plan), RDT results (if performed) and type of testing requested (culture and/or PCR for cholera). - For all samples: - Maintain specimens at ambient temperature at all times.
+- All specimens should be sent to the laboratory, addressed to the cholera focal person, accompanied by a laboratory request/referral form containing, at minimum, the following information: healthcare centre, cholera treatment unit or centre (CTU/CTC) or hospital, patient name or initials, age, place of residence, date and time of collection, symptoms (or treatment plan), RDT results (if performed) and type of testing requested (culture and/or PCR for cholera). - For all samples: - Maintain specimens at ambient temperature at all times.
 Do not refrigerate specimens, as refrigeration can greatly decrease the population of V. cholerae. - Do not allow specimens to dry (unless sending on dry filter paper for PCR).
-Add additional drops of normal saline solution if necessary. - Transport in a well-marked, leakproof container at ambient temperature. - Ensure that each specimen and container is properly identified and accompanied by a laboratory request form. - Prior to sending, ensure that the accepting laboratory has the knowledge and capacity to treat the type of sample (for example, wet filter paper for culture, dry filter paper for PCR).
+Add additional drops of normal saline solution if necessary. - o Transport in a well-marked, leakproof container at ambient temperature. - Ensure that each specimen and container is properly identified and accompanied by a laboratory request/referral form. - Prior to sending, ensure that the accepting laboratory has the knowledge and capacity to treat the type of sample (for example, wet filter paper for culture, dry filter paper for PCR).